SentientTurtle/-Defunct--NewEdenEncyclopedia/README.md

 This project is used to experiment with various language features, notably Java 8 streams.
 As result, very little concern has been taken for the memory footprint, and page generation speed.

-Additionally, the project has been heavily refactored and partially rewritten, leaving large parts of the code without explicit documentation.
+Additionally, the project has been heavily refactored and partially rewritten, leaving large parts of the code with minimal documentation.

 ## License